1960 Tangerine Bowl (December)

 The 1960 Tangerine Bowl (December) was an American college football bowl game played on December 30, 1960 at the Tangerine Bowl stadium in Orlando, Florida.
 The Citadel Bulldogs of the Southern Conference defeated the of the Ohio Valley Conference by a score of 27–0.
-It was the second of two Tangerine Bowls played in calendar year 1960.
+It was the second of two Tangerine Bowls played in the calendar year 1960.

 Heading into the game, The Citadel finished their regular season slate with a 7–2–1 record, finishing second in the Southern Conference behind VMI.
-This has been the only bowl appearance for The Citadel.
+This has been The Citadel's only bowl appearance.

 Tennessee Tech entered with an 8–2 record.
 They were Ohio Valley Conference champions after having finished 6–0 in conference play.
-They have appeared in only one bowl game since; the 1972 Grantland Rice Bowl, which they also lost.
+They have appeared in only one bowl game since the 1972 Grantland Rice Bowl, which they also lost.

 Neither team was ranked before or after the game.